• Home

 More...

-Kids Take Things Literally - When Explaining Dog Euthanasia, Choose Your Words Carefully
+Kids Take Things Literally - When Explaining Dog Euthanasia, be Honest and Choose Your Words Carefully

 think of your child, it’s not just about the cost to put a dog down